American Ninja Warrior's Matt Iseman | Louder With Crowder

 Hey, what's up, guys?

-This one is different than a lot of guests that we have because he's probably way more popular than so many of the guests we've had in these weird sort of niche subcultures.
+All right, this one is different than a lot of guests that we have because he's probably way more popular than so many of the guests we've had in these weird sort of niche subcultures.

-Certainly the imam who wanted to kill me.
+Certainly the Imam who wanted to kill me.

 You can follow him on Twitter at Matt Eisman, comedian, actor, host.